valeriatoneva/web-portal-task/README.md

 }'
 ```

-The response will contain a json object, having the access token in `json["oauth"]["access_token"]`.
+The response will contain a JSON object, having the access token in `json["oauth"]["access_token"]`.
 For all subsequent calls this has to be added to the request headers as `Authorization: Bearer {access_token}`.

 A possible implementation in `PHP` could be the following.
-You don't have to copy over this one, feel free to indivualize it or use a different network library.
+You don't have to adopt this, you can also customize it or use another network library.

 ```php
 <?php